-In 1946, Roosevelt was appointed as a delegate to the United Nations by President Harry Truman, who had succeeded to the White House after the death of Franklin Roosevelt in 1945.
-As head of the Human Rights Commission, she was instrumental in formulating the Universal Declaration of Human Rights, which she submitted to the United Nations General Assembly with these words:
+In 1945, shortly after President Roosevelt’s death, Eleanor was appointed a delegate to the United Nations (UN) by President Harry Truman, who had succeeded to the White House after the death of Franklin Roosevelt in 1945.
+She was appointed as chairman of the Commission on Human Rights (1946–51) where she played a major role in the drafting and adoption of the Universal Declaration of Human Rights (1948).

 “We stand today at the threshold of a great event both in the life of the United Nations and in the life of mankind.
 This Declaration may well become the international Magna Carta for all men everywhere.”